Code-Institute-Submissions/Germany-Online-Guide/README.md

 ## Deployment
 I pushed my Cloud9 workspace to my Github repository called Germany-Online-Guide, through the command line.
 I did not use it so often, at the beginning of my project however, later as I kept progressing through the project, I was told to use it, after almost each change I make.
 Therefore, I have done so, until I finished the project.
-My Github repository can be found [here](https://github.com/Rian1010/Germany-Online-Guide).
+My Github repository can be found [here](https://github.com/Rian1010/Germany-Online-Guide) and the link, at which my website is published is [here](https://rian1010.github.io/Germany-Online-Guide/.).

 ### Steps on how to push it:
 1. git add .